 All healthcare providers and payers that partner with government programs must comply with the CMS’s regulations by July 1, 2021.
 However, these new requirements are sure to become the industry standard (extending beyond Medicaid and Medicare).
 In order to compete moving forward, your healthcare company must start preparing for these major changes now.

+But how?
 Healthcare companies like yours currently use a smorgasbord of data infrastructures, interfaces, and formats to store and share data.
 Bringing these disparate data structures into alignment is a huge task, one that is sure to be riddled with technical and logistical problems.
 Here’s what you need to know about the major roadblocks ahead — and how to get started in the right direction.

 Anticipating the Challenges of Implementing the Healthcare Interoperability Standards